 14. Don’t leave valuables in strollers while on rides.
 People do steal stuff out of strollers.
 I have heard way too many stories of this happening.
 Take your camera and anything else you deem valuable.

-15. Keep your family safe your way.
+16. Keep your family safe your way.
 Don’t listen to other people’s opinions about what is best for your family.
+While Disney does not currently have a mask mandate, if you want to wear a mask to protect yourself from airborne diseases, that is up to you.
 If your child is a runner, use a backpack harness.
 Check out this cute Disney-themed Backpack harness!

 Disney Dining Tips